OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/csharp/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to capture meeting transcripts and recordings in Microsoft Teams.
+description: This sample application for Microsoft Teams enables users to automatically capture meeting transcripts and recordings, enhancing meeting documentation and accessibility.
+With a straightforward setup and integration process, it allows teams to focus on discussions while ensuring all details are preserved.
 - office-teams
 - office
 - office-365